MinaAlmasi/ABM-study-group/README.md

 The repository contains the following:

 **ABM_Main**
-This jupyter notebook has all the ABM functions along with a tested workflow and a model run.
+This Jupyter notebook has all the ABM functions along with a tested workflow and a model run.

-**pt_combinatoins**
+**pt_combinations**
 Jupyter notebook used to create pt_data.csv

 **pt_data**
 CSV file with all the 3876 combinations

-**data**
+**data_100_sim**
-Contains data from the simulations
+Contains data from the final simulations

 **R stats**
-Contains two Rmarkdown notebooks with data processing and stats
+Contains two Rmarkdown notebooks with data processing and stats on the individual and group level

+**figures**
+Plots of data and illustration of the ABM workflow